zsa/wally/README.md

 Flash your [ZSA Keyboard](https://ergodox-ez.com) the EZ way.

-ℹ️ Windows users: [There's a new version of Wally](https://github.com/zsa/wally-win/) rewritten from the ground up using native technologies
+ℹ️ Windows users: [There's a new version of Wally](https://github.com/zsa/wally-win/) rewritten from the ground up using native technologies.

+ErgoDox EZ users: [Teensy Loader](https://www.pjrc.com/teensy/loader.html) will still work for flashing your ErgoDox EZ (as will Wally — you've got options!).

 ## Getting started